Ruhrstahl X-4: History

 During 1943, the RAF's Bomber Command and the US Air Force mounted a series of heavy raids against Germany.
 Despite heavy bomber losses, these prompted Luftwaffe research into considerably more powerful anti-bomber weaponry in order to reduce the cost in lost fighter aircraft and aircrew.
 A massive development effort resulted in a number of heavy-calibre autocannon designs, air-to-air rockets, SAMs, and the X-4.

-Work on the X-4 began in June 1943, by Dr Max Kramer at Ruhrstahl AG.
-The idea was to build a missile with enough range to allow it to be fired from outside the range of the bombers' guns (what is now called a stand-off weapon).
+Work on the X-4 began in June 1943, by Max Kramer at Ruhrstahl AG.
+The idea was to build a missile with enough range to allow it to be fired from outside the range of the bombers' guns (a concept now known as stand-off weaponry).
 The bombers' defensive guns had a maximum effective range of about 1000 m.
 The missile was to be guided with enough accuracy to guarantee a "kill".
 The X-4 met these specifications and more.
 Its BMW 109-448 rocket motor accelerated the missile to over 1150 km/h and kept the X-4 at this speed during its "cruise", between 1.5 and 4 km.

 The rocket burned a hypergolic mixture of S-Stoff (nitric acid with 5% iron(III) chloride) and R-Stoff (an organic amine-mixture of 50% dimethylaminobenzene and 50% triethylamine called Tonka 250) as propellant, delivering 140 kg thrust initially, declining to 30 kg over the 17-second burn.
-As there was no room for a fuel pump, the fuels were forced into the motor by pistons inside long tubes, the tubes being coiled (similar to a coil spring) to fit inside the airframe.
+As there was no room for a fuel pump, the fuel components were forced into the motor by pistons inside long tubes, the tubes being coiled (similar to a coil spring) to fit inside the airframe.
 S-Stoff was so corrosive, it dissolved all base metals and was extremely difficult and dangerous to handle.
 The Germans planned to replace the motor with a solid fuel design as soon as possible.

-The missile was spin-stabilized at about 60 rpm, or one rotation a second, so any asymmetrical thrust from the engine or inaccuracies in the control surfaces would be evened out.
+The missile was spin-stabilized at about 60 rpm or one rotation a second, so any asymmetrical thrust from the engine or inaccuracies in the control surfaces would be evened out.
 Signals to operate control surfaces on the tail were sent via two wires (a method chosen to avoid radio jamming), which unwound from bobbins housed within long, bullet-shaped fairings, themselves mounted either on the roots of an opposing pair of the larger mid-body fins (there were four, swept 45°), or on one pair of those same fins' opposing tips; these contained a total of about 5.5 km of wire.
 The wires were controlled by a joystick in the cockpit.
 A gyroscope kept track of "up" so control inputs from the pilot's joystick in the launch aircraft could be translated into yaw and pitch as the missile spun.
 Flares attached to two of the midsection wings were used to keep the missile visible through the smoke of its motor.